 Make benches or footrests do double-duty as storage.
 Store toys, gardening tools, and equipment when it’s not in use so that it’s not strewn across the yard.
 An uncluttered space just feels bigger.

-Another thing to consider with furniture is portability.
+Another thing to consider is furniture with portability.
 Folding chairs that can be stored away when a game of badminton is at hand opens up your yard.
 Portability can extend beyond furniture, too.
-Portable playsets that can be stored in your garage changes your backyard from family-land into a classy backyard bistro.
+Small backyard portable playsets that can be stored in your garage changes your backyard from family-land into a classy backyard design.

 Multiple levels in your backyard create a 3D look and feel, tricking your brain into thinking there is more room.
 If you have a raised patio outside your back door, you can use this for the seating area, or even for some container gardening.
 If not, you can create a raised area for seating, grilling, or container gardening in a corner of the yard.
 Use wood, hardscape, or whatever other materials fit the theme of your yard.